sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 * **Margin**: This is the space outside of the border.
 You can control the margin using the margin property and its related properties such as margin-top, margin-right, margin-bottom, margin-left.

 When you set the width and height of an element, by default, it's the width and height of the content area.
-However, you can include the padding, border and margin by using the box-sizing property with value "border-box".
+However, you can include the padding, border, and margin by using the box-sizing property with the value "border-box".
 The box-sizing property in CSS determines how the dimensions of an element are calculated.
 It specifies whether the width and height of an element should include the border and padding or not.
 There are two possible values for box-sizing:

 1. **content-box** (the default value): the dimensions of an element are determined only by its content, excluding the border and padding.